ldswaby/CMEECourseWork/README.md

 * Code - contains all code scripts for the week.
 * Results - empty directory for any results files to be pushed into if they exist.

-Scripts in the *Code/* directory are typically run on files in the *Data/* directory, with results (if there are any) being pushed into the *Results/* directory.
+Scripts in the *Code/* directory are typically run on files in the *Data/* directory, with results (if any) being pushed into the *Results/* directory.

 E.g.